Sammarinese Union of Moderates

 The Sammarinese Union of Moderates (Unione Sammarinese dei Moderati, USDM) was a centre-right, Christian-democratic, national-conservative political coalition in San Marino.

 It was founded on 21 February 2008 and consisted of the Christian-democratic Sammarinese Populars and the national-conservative Sammarinese National Alliance, after a new electoral law introduced a threshold of 3.5% (both parties were below that threshold in the 2006 general election).

 In the 2008 general election Sammarinese Union of Moderates ran within the centrist Pact for San Marino coalition.
-The electoral coalition won 35 seats out of 60 in the Grand and General Council in the Sammarinese parliamentary election, 2008 gaining 54.22% of the national vote and a governmental majority of 5, becoming the new government of San Marino.
-The Sammarinese Union of Moderates itself gained 2 out seats and 4.17% of the national vote.
+The electoral coalition won 35 seats out of 60 in the Grand and General Council in the 2008 general election gaining 54.22% of the national vote and a governmental majority of 5, becoming the new government of San Marino.
+The Sammarinese Union of Moderates itself gained 2 seats and 4.17% of the national vote.

-The coalition was disbanded after the disastrous election of 2012, where the alliance obtained solely 340 votes.
+The coalition was disbanded after the disastrous 2012 general election, where the alliance obtained solely 340 votes.